A change for the better

 Filters are available in a variety of types and efficiencies, rated by a Minimum Efficiency Reporting Value (MERV).
 MERV, a method developed by the American Society of Heating, Refrigerating and Air-Conditioning Engineers, tests filter effectiveness.
 The higher the MERV number, the higher the filter’s effectiveness at keeping dust out of your system.
 While most types of filters must be replaced, some filters are reusable.
 And don’t forget about the winter months.
 Your heating system needs to work as efficiently as possible to keep you warm, and a clean air filter helps it do just that.

 Heating and cooling professionals recommend turning your system off before changing the air filter.
 Make sure that the arrow on the filter — which indicates the direction of the airflow — is pointing toward the blower motor.
 When you’ve made the change, turn your system back on.

 Beyond saving money and improving the air quality in your home, changing your air filter is a great opportunity to teach your family more about energy efficiency.
 Consider getting everyone involved, and the entire family will learn how simple changes can make a big difference.
 For the kids, check out Touchstone Energy's Kids Energy Zone at pec.coop/kids for fun and educational materials.

 You can always review PEC's resources for additional ways to save energy around the home!
 A few examples include the energy efficiency resources on the Co-op's website, PEC's MyUse Energy Analyzer, rebates for efficiency upgrades, and the PEC Business Center's Commercial Energy Calculator.
 PEC has your energy efficiency resources covered!

-Amber Bentley writes on energy efficiency issues for the National Rural Electric Cooperative Association, the Arlington, Va.-based service arm of the nation’s 900-plus member-owned, not-for-profit electric cooperatives.
+Anne Prince writes on consumer and cooperative affairs for the National Rural Electric Cooperative Association, the Arlington, Va.-based service arm of the nation’s 900-plus consumer-owned, not-for-profit electric cooperatives.